-In the lines of ‘May-Flower,’ Emily Dickinson uses several literary devices, in addition to short, direct lines and mostly simple language, to describe nature.
-This poem is much simpler than most Dickinson poems, something that makes it more accessible and certainly easier to understand.
-That being said, there is a great deal that one could read into the text if they chose to.
+In ‘May-Flower,’ Dickinson uses several literary devices, in addition to short, direct lines and mostly simple language, to describe nature.
+This poem is much simpler than most Dickinson poems, making it more accessible and certainly easier to understand.
+That being said, there is a great deal that one could read into the text if one chose to.
 This is especially true when Dickinson starts speaking about the human soul and antiquity.

 Summary of May-Flower